abjer/sds2019/src/content/page/practical.md

 # Groups

 On the first day we will assign you to a group.
-The assignment to groups is strictly random.
+The group allocation is strictly random but will be based on your performance in Assignment 0.
 The groups is for you to meet new people as this course has a broad group of students.
-The groups will be used for handing in the mandatory assignments and the final exam projects, see below.
+The groups will be used for handing in Assignments 1 and 2 and the final exam projects, see below.
 If you are too few people in the group we will reassign you to another group.

 # Mandatory assignments